matthewrmshin/matthewrmshin/README.md

 # About Matt

-I have led and contributed to various software development and lifecycle management activities at the Met Office since 2002.
+I have led and contributed to various software development and lifecycle management activities since starting my career at the Met Office in 2002.
 My main interests are in workflow automation and configuration management, for building and running mission critical scientific applications on HPC, Linux clusters, and the Cloud.
 I enjoy helping colleagues to reduce complexity in their software.
-My work is used in both research and production at the Met Office and by international partners.
+My work is used in both research and production locally and by international partners.
 I have varying level of experience in a variety of programming languages including Python, Perl, Java, Fortran, C, C++, Bash, JavaScript and SQL.

 I am always ready for some new challenges.